 An Early Warning System

 In the early 1800s, American herbalist Samuel Thomson taught that disease “radiates from the center to the skin.”
 Homeopaths know this theory as Hering’s Law of Cure from Constantine Hering, who’s known as the father of American homeopathy.
-Basically, when you look at how logical the body is and how it functions with its own set of checks and balances, it makes sense that the body would protect itself by sending toxins to the periphery.
+And when you look at how logical the body is, it makes sense that it would protect itself by sending toxins to the outside.

-As healers, we can minimize these symptoms with herbal care but by no means should we suppress them unless it’s a matter of life or death.
+As healers, we can minimize these symptoms with herbal care, but we shouldn’t suppress them (unless it’s a matter of life or death).
+Suppression of symptoms confuses the immune system, pushing the imbalance deeper into vital organs like the liver, kidneys, pancreas, nervous and digestive systems.

 Chronic skin issues require consistency and time for true healing.
 The cause of the disease or imbalance must be treated and then the body will correct itself.
 This can take up to a year or more.

 Below is a list of my favorite herbs for chronic skin conditions.
 I use many externally and internally to quell symptoms and bring about systemic balance.
-If you have a dog with skin allergies or issues, give them a try.
+If you have a dog with skin allergies or issues, here’s how to treat dog skin disease at home.

-You can use them in a variety of ways, including tinctures, infusions, decoctions and poultices or compresses.
-Here’s how to make each on:
+You can use the herbs below in several ways: tinctures, infusions, decoctions and poultices or compresses.
+Here’s how to make and dose them.

 - Give 1 drop for every 25 pounds, two to three times per day.